FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 </div>

 ## Motivations
 Almost all existing implementations of the most famous model are written with very bad coding practices, what today is called research code.
-I struggled to understand some of the implementations even if in the end were just a few lines of code.
+We struggled to understand some of the implementations even if in the end were just a few lines of code.

 Most of them are missing a global structure, they used tons of code repetition, they are not easily customizable and not tested.
 Thus, not easy to share and use by everybody.